Last Updated on December 11, 2023

 12 – Flower craze at Taimali Kinchen Mountain

 Taiwanese people love flowers and plants, everywhere you’ll go you’ll see florists and greens.
-In Taimali Kinchen Mountain you’ll get to see huge fields of orange daylilies.
+In Taimali Kinchen Mountain, a top tourist spot in Taitung, you’ll get to see huge fields of orange daylilies.
 It’s also a great place for trekking.
 The daylilies blossom is from August to October.
-There are also several other flowers being grown around the mountain, in January and February you’ll see the cherry blossom, wild lilies from March to April, hydrangeas from May to April and apricot bloom in November and December.
+There are also several other flowers being grown around the mountain, in January and February you’ll see the cherry blossom, wild lilies from March to April, hydrangeas from May to April, and apricot bloom in November and December.
 Even outside of the blossom seasons, it’s still worth going, the scenery is spectacular, as everywhere else around Taitung.

-The afternoon usually gets foggy, prefer going in the morning.
+The afternoon usually gets foggy, so it’s better to go in the morning.

 13 – Join the Hot Air Balloon Festival

-Every year, around the end of June, the Hot Air Balloon Festival takes place in Luye Gaomai.
+Every year, around the end of June, the Hot Air Balloon Festival (also known as the Taiwan International Balloon Festival) takes place in Luye Gaomai.
 The international event is really famous and attracts thousands of visitors each year.
 Every day, dozens of hot air balloons take off, and you can even ride some of them.
 The festival is most active at sunrise and sunset and lasts for about 6 weeks.
-It’s a unique experience and really worth going.
+It’s a unique experience and really worth going to.

 15 – Trek to Chiaming Lake